ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-If you wanna start now, I made a quickstart project.
+If you wanna start now, I made a template project.

 - Setup so you write code to run on both desktop and micro-controller.
 - Uses Gledopto micro-controller, an affordable device on AliExpress